 Afghanistan is in peace talks.
 Governance by the government would be bad, governance by the Taliban worse.
-Afghans must resist a return to fundamentalism.
+Afghans must resist fundamentalism.

 On the eve of Valentine’s Day this year, a well-known Afghan poet, Ramin Muzaher, recited one of his poems on a hilltop.
 Muzaher is a symbol of Afghan’s younger generation: he grew up in the last two decades and embodies the values of urban society.